Ortu Hassenbrook Academy: History

 The school offers GCSEs and BTECs as programmes of study for pupils.
 Although Ortu Hassenbrook Academy does not offer its own sixth form provision, the school has links to Ortu Sixth form operated by Ortu Gable Hall School.

+In Mid 2024 it was announced that the 3 Ortu schools were acquired by Mossbourne Federation and the three schools into new names Mossbourne Community Academy.